KubeRocketCI/docs/faq/general-questions.md

 KubeRocketCI supports two major **versioning schemes**:

 - **default**: generates versions based on the branch name and datetime, `BRANCH-DATE-TIME` (e.g. main-20250211-133456).
-- **edp**: structures versions as `MAJOR.MINOR.PATCH-BUILD_ID-TAG`, based on the Semantic Versioning standards. (e.g. build/0.1.0-SNAPSHOT.3).
+- **SemVer**: structures versions as `MAJOR.MINOR.PATCH-BUILD_ID-TAG`, based on the Semantic Versioning standards. (e.g. build/0.1.0-SNAPSHOT.3).

-Edp versioning offers more advanced tagging.
+SemVer versioning offers more advanced tagging.
 There are two image tags appended to codebase images:

 - **RC**: This tag indicates applications built in release branches.
 This tag means that these applications are tagged as release candidates (RC).
 - **Snapshot**: This tag marks applications and their versions as snapshots, highlighting that these versions are recommended only for development purposes.